mark-wiemer-org/ahkpp/docs/FullV2Integration.md

 ### New commands

 -   Debug AHK and Attach (`ahk++.debugAttach`): Debug and attach to the debug session for advanced use-cases.
 Requires zero-plusplus.vscode-autohotkey-debug.
+Only for AHK v2.
 -   Debug AHK with Params (`ahk++.debugParams`): Debug and add user-provided command-line arguments to the debugger for advanced use-cases.
 Requires zero-plusplus.vscode-autohotkey-debug.
+Only for AHK v2.
 -   Run AHK++ Diagnostic (`ahk++.diagnostic.full`): Effectively restart the AHK v2 features of the app.
 -   Export AHK Symbols (`ahk++.exportSymbols`): Export application functions and classes to a new file.
 Only for AHK v2.
 -   Stop AHK Script (`ahk++.stop`): Stop an AHK script of user choice ran via `Run AHK Script` or any of the `Debug AHK ...` commands.
 If only one script is running, stop that without asking for confirmation.
+Only for AHK v2.
 -   Add Doc Comment (`ahk++.addDocComment`): Add a function header comment for the current function
 -   Update File Version Info (`ahk++.updateVersionInfo`): Add or update a file header comment
 -   Switch AHK Version (`ahk++.switchAhkVersion`): Change between v1 and v2 for the current file